silverstripe/cwp/docs/en/02_Features/00_Pre_configuration.md

   pre-configured options that you may customise (the defaults will work with CWP out of the box).
   * [mysite/_config/blog.yml](https://gitlab.cwp.govt.nz/cwp/cwp-installer/blob/1.2.0/mysite/_config/blog.yml) (*optional, if using blogging feature on CWP) - Pre-configures a set of blogging features whn using the optional "blogging recipe" (see [Blogging developer docs](blogging)).

-What developer need to know about the two CWP modules will be detailed here, and the project customisation (in `mysite`) are covered elsewhere the the CWP developer docs when discussing relevant feature configuration.